top of page

 The verb 'resign' can be traced back to its Latin origin, 'resignare,' which is formed from the prefix 're-,' meaning 'again,' and 'signare,' meaning 'to mark' or 'to seal.'
 This etymology conveys the idea of marking or sealing something again, suggesting a formal or deliberate act.
 In its contemporary sense, 'resign' means to voluntarily step down from a position or role, often in a formal or official capacity.
 The term's etymology highlights the deliberate and formal nature of the act, as individuals 'mark' or 'seal' their departure from a position, signifying their willingness to relinquish their responsibilities or duties.

-Quiz: Find the meaning of the verb resign:
+Find the correct meaning of the verb resign:

 Try Again!